OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 Home Depot Mod -- for 7 Days to Die [A19patch]
 ------------------------------------------------
-V1.4 (FINAL Alpha 17 Version) by OrbitalBliss
+Version A19.m1.4 by OrbitalBliss

-Thanks to XelaNull for patching for A18.
-Thanks to branjos for patching for A19.
+Thanks to XelaNull and branjos for some patching between A17 and A19.

 <img src="Screenshots/20190418045604_1.jpg" width="600" >